Raí Ramos

-Raí dos Reis Ramos (born 6 May 1994), known as Raí Ramos, is a Brazilian professional footballer who plays as a right back for Ituano.
+Raí dos Reis Ramos (born 6 May 1994), known as Raí Ramos, is a Brazilian professional footballer who plays as a right-back for Grêmio Novorizontino.

 Club career

+Early career

 Born in Japorã, Mato Grosso do Sul, Raí Ramos represented Atlético Mineiro and Bahia as a youth before making his senior debut with Monte Azul in the 2013 Copa Paulista.
 He later moved to Londrina, initially assigned to the youth setup.

 After featuring rarely for Londrina's first team in the 2015 season, Raí Ramos moved to Toledo on loan, and finished second in the 2015 Taça FPF.
 Back to LEC in January 2016, he again featured sparingly before joining Operário Ferroviário also on loan, and won the Taça FPF with the side.

 After spending the 2017 campaign without playing a single minute, Raí Ramos moved abroad for the 2018 season with Georgian Erovnuli Liga 2 side Shukura Kobuleti.
 He returned to Londrina in January 2019, and started to feature more regularly afterwards.

+Oeste / Varzim

 On 22 October 2020, Raí Ramos left Londrina and signed for Oeste.
 The following 14 July, he agreed to a deal with Varzim in the Liga Portugal 2.

+Ituano

 On 7 July 2022, Raí Ramos returned to his home country after joining Ituano.
+He was a regular starter for the side during the 2023 Campeonato Paulista as the club reached the semifinals.

+São Paulo

+On 24 March 2023, Raí Ramos was announced at Série A side São Paulo on a contract until the end of 2025.
+He made his debut for the club on 18 April, starting in a 2–0 home win over Academia Puerto Cabello, for the year's Copa Sudamericana.

+Ceará (loan)

+On 12 December 2023, Raí Ramos was loaned to Ceará until the end of November 2024.

+Atlético Goianiense

+On 6 January 2025, the player announced on his social networks the amicable termination of his contract with São Paulo FC.
+On January 9, Ramos was officially announced by Atlético Goianiense.